FIDLAR: Forecast-Informed Deep Learning Architecture for Flood Mitigation: Introduction

 \section{Introduction}

 Floods can result in catastrophic consequences with considerable loss of life \cite{jonkman2008loss}, huge socio-economic impact \cite{wu2021new}, property damage \cite{brody2007rising}, and environmental devastation \cite{yin2023flash}.
 They pose a threat to food and water security as well as sustainable development \cite{kabir2019impacts}.
-What is even more alarming is that research indicates global climate change may lead to a drastic increase in flood risks in terms of both frequency and scale \cite{wing2022inequitable,hirabayashi2013global}.
-In coastal areas, flood risks are increasing due to sea-level rise \cite{sadler2020exploring}.
-Therefore, effective flood management is of utmost importance.
+What is even more alarming is that research indicates global climate change may lead to a drastic increase in flood risks in terms of both frequency and scale \cite{wing2022inequitable}, e.g., coastal flood risks due to sea-level rise \cite{sadler2020exploring}.
+Thus, effective flood management is of utmost importance.

 To mitigate flood risks, water management agencies have built controllable hydraulic structures such as dams, gates, pumps, and reservoirs in river systems \cite{kerkez2016smarter}.
-Determining optimal \textit{control schedules} of these hydraulic structures is however a challenging problem \cite{bowes2021flood}.
-Rule-based methods \cite{bowes2021flood,sadler2019leveraging} formulate control schedules based on insights gained from historically observed data.
-These schedules are often formalized and extensively documented in databases \cite{marchese2018quantitative}.
-They represent the collective wisdom gathered over decades of experience in managing specific river systems and are commonly adopted by local water management authorities.
-However, these schedules may expose vulnerabilities during extreme events, which are becoming more likely due to climate change, and might lack sufficient locally available historical data, particularly for events like 500- or 1000-year floods.
-Moreover, these schedules may not offer effective solutions for complex river systems \cite{schwanenberg2015open}.
+However, determining the optimal \textit{control schedules} of these hydraulic structures is a challenging problem \cite{bowes2021flood}.
+Rule-based methods \cite{sadler2019leveraging} formulate control schedules based on insights gained from historically observed data.
+The rules represent the collective wisdom gathered over decades of experience in managing specific river systems.
+Nevertheless, these rules may expose vulnerabilities while dealing with extremely rare events and may not offer effective solutions for complex river systems under such conditions \cite{schwanenberg2015open}.